bscotch/favro-sdk/README.md

 | Standard     | 1000          |
 | Enterprise   | 10000         |

 Rate limits appear to be per user-organization pair.
-It is easy to hit the lower limits even with fairly light automation.
+It is easy to hit the lower limits even with fairly light automation, since you'll often need to make multiple requests to collect all of the data you need.

-### Searching
+### Search options are extremely limited

 > ⚠ The Favro API has extremely limited search functionality. **[Upvote the feature request!](https://favro.canny.io/feature-requests/p/api-filter-by-field-title-tags-status-custom-fields)**